Scroll to navigation

 to create 8GiB swapfile.

-Please read notes from swapon(8) about the swap file use restrictions (holes, preallocation and copy-on-write issues).
+In such a case, please read notes from swapon(8) about the swap file use restrictions (holes, preallocation and copy-on-write issues).

 SEE ALSO